Blackpool Tower Circus: Arena

 The circus arena is located immediately under the four legs of the Blackpool Tower.
 The current seating capacity is 1,350 – less than the original 1,500 due to adaptations made to fit modern accessibility requirements.
 Seating spans nearly the whole circumference of the ring, with two ring doors to the north and south of the ring.
 The live show band sit on top of the southern ring door.
 There are also four balconies with more seating, located between each pair of the tower's legs.

 It was originally constructed, like the rest of the Blackpool Tower, by architects Maxwell and Tuke.
 Upon opening, the arena was much more sparsely decorated.
 The arena was redesigned into its current appearance from late 1899 to early 1900 by renowned theatre designer Frank Matcham, in order to compete with the Alhambra Circus located in the building directly north to the Tower.
-Ironically, Matcham's new design was based off the real Alhambra in Granada, Spain.
+Ironically, Matcham's new design was based on the real Alhambra in Granada, Spain.

 Later features added included the circular cupola in the centre of the ceiling and the gold fish heads around the ringfence – the latter added in 2003.

 Restoration of the interior took place in late 2021 to early 2022.
 A time capsule was hidden in the arena after signatures from workmen in 1900 were discovered whilst restoring the ceiling.

 The pens used for the animals still exist albeit unused – unable to be removed due to the listed status of the building.